Novetus/Novetus_src/README.md

 Source code for Novetus' launcher, installer, LUA scripts, and server.

+If you want to look at test applications built for Novetus' development, look here: https://github.com/Bitl/NovetusTests

 ROBLOX and the ROBLOX Clients were made by the ROBLOX Corporation.
 The ROBLOX Corporation does not support or endorse the creation of Novetus.
 Bitl is not affiliated with the ROBLOX Corporation or its subsidiaries.